Here's a list of the Casper businesses that have reopened

 Child Care

 Did we miss anything?
-Is your business reopening Friday?
+Has your business reopened?
 Please let us know at editors@trib.com.

 Concerned about COVID-19?